Recurrence Relations of the Hypergeometric-type functions on the quadratic-type lattices: Recurrence relation on the quadratic-type lattices

-Therefore, by substituting the q-quadratic lattice \refe{q-quadraticlattice} and taking into account the property \refe{xk}, one can see that $Q(s)$ is also a Laurent polynomial whose L-degree is at least six less than the L-degree of $\Pi(s)$.
+Therefore, by substituting the q-quadratic lattice \refe{q-quadraticlattice} and taking into account property \refe{xk}, one can see that $Q(s)$ is also a Laurent polynomial, whose L-degree is at least six less than the L-degree of $\Pi(s)$.

-Note that two Laurent polynomials are equal if their coefficients are equal likewise the ordinary polynomials.
-Since both parts of \refe{piQ} are Laurent polynomials, one can use the equality of the coefficents of the Laurent polynomials in order to find $A_i(z)$.
+Note that two Laurent polynomials are equal if their coefficients are the same just like the case with the ordinary polynomials.
+Then, one can use the equality of the coefficents of the Laurent polynomials in order to find $A_i(z)$.
 This completes the proof.

 \end{proof}

 In the limit case as $q\rightarrow 1$, one can also get the results of Lemma \ref{relationlemma} for the quadratic lattice $x(s)=c_1s^2+c_2s+c_3$.